ggradnig/ngrx-run/README.md

 Those tools have helpful tips that apply well to **ngrx-reducer-effects**.

-In his talk [Effects as data](https://www.youtube.com/watch?v=6EdXaWfoslc&ab_channel=ReactiveConf), Richard Feldman explains how this style can help create better web applications.
+In his talk [Effects as data](https://www.youtube.com/watch?v=6EdXaWfoslc&ab_channel=ReactiveConf), Richard Feldman gives a great introduction on how this style can help create better web applications.

-In the future, this repository will include tips to apply this development style specifically to Angular applications.
+In the future, this repository will include tips on how to apply this development style specifically to Angular applications.
+Stay tuned 😉